 my-test: image: hello-world

 The first line in the YAML file is used as part of the container name.
 The second line specifies which image to use to create the container.
-When we run the command
+When you run the command

-docker-compose up it will look for a local image by the name we specified,
+docker-compose up it will look for a local image by the name you specified,

 hello-world.
-With this in place, we’ll save and exit the file.
+With this in place, you’ll save and exit the file.

-We can look manually at images on our system with the
+You can look manually at images on your system with the

 docker images command: